-Sagert has written eleven books and contributed material to more than one dozen other books.
+Sagert has written fourteen books and contributed material to more than one dozen other books.
+Her most recent release is Hidden History of Lorain County (History Press, 2018).

 She has taught writing classes for Writers Digest University since the program’s inception in 2000.